davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers-hi-ho-with-the-bangs.md

 ---
-title: All-Night Movers played the Hi-Ho Lounge with the Bangs.
+title: All-Night Movers played the Hi-Ho Lounge with the Bangs and Original 3.
 date: 2003-01-31T21:00:00.000Z
 summary: The Bangs had a song called "Dirty Knives".
 excerpt: The Bangs had a song called "Dirty Knives".